 How is a fibroadenoma diagnosed?

 Contact your healthcare provider anytime you notice a breast lump or breast changes.
 Some fibroadenomas are too small to notice.
-If you or your provider finds a lump, your provider may perform these tests to confirm a fibroadenoma:
+If you or your healthcare provider finds a lump, your provider may perform these tests to determine what type of lump you have: